A PROPERLY TREATED SWIMMING POOL IS A SAFE PLACE.

-3. Continuous measurement of pH and chlorine levels and an automatic regulation of these parameters is highly recommended in public pools.
-Recommendation: Display the test results to swimmers, so they are fully informed about the water’s quality.
+3. Continuous measurement of pH and chlorine levels and automatic regulation of these parameters is highly recommended in public pools.
+Recommendation: Display the test results to swimmers so they are fully informed about the water’s quality.

 Yes, a very important thing to remember before dipping into the pool is proper personal hygiene, especially when everyone is at risk from just touching various surfaces like the changing benches, doors, and handles.

-a) Handwashing will always do the trick: properly and thoroughly washing your hands for at least 20 seconds with soap and water and/or disinfect your hands before entering the pool.
+a) Handwashing will always do the trick: properly and thoroughly wash your hands for at least 20 seconds with soap and water and/or disinfect your hands before entering the pool.

 b) Shower before and after swimming in the pool.